Geometric optics approximation for the Einstein vacuum equations: Strategy of proof

-Unfortunately, the transport equations and polarization conditions satisfied by $g^{(2)}$ (see Sections \ref{section bg system} and \ref{section polarization tensors}) are much more complicated than the one $g^{(1)}$ satisfies and the previous strategy seems unfeasible.
+As explained in Section \ref{section gauge part strategy}, we need the waves $g^{(1)}$ and $g^{(2)}$ to satisfy both transport equations along the rays and polarization conditions.
+In \cite{ChoquetBruhat1969}, Choquet-Bruhat proves that the polarization condition for $g^{(1)}$, that is $\Pol\left( g^{(1)} \right)=0$, is propagated by the transport equation $g^{(1)}$ satisfies, which schematically reads $L_0g^{(1)}=g^{(1)}$.
+By commuting $L_0$ and $\Pol$, she deduced a transport equation for $\Pol\pth{g^{(1)}}$, allowing the propagation of $\Pol\left( g^{(1)} \right)=0$ from the data.
+Unfortunately, the transport equations and polarization conditions satisfied by $g^{(2)}$ (see Sections \ref{section bg system} and \ref{section GWC et PC}) are much more complicated than the one $g^{(1)}$ satisfies and the previous strategy seems unfeasible.
 Instead of deriving the equations for $\Pol\left( g^{(2)} \right)$ directly from the equations that $g^{(2)}$ satisfies, we treat the polarization conditions for $g^{(2)}$ as gauge conditions.
 This means that we first solve the hierarchy of equations as if they were satisfied, and then derive the desired transport equations from the contracted Bianchi identities, which states that the Einstein tensor of a Lorentzian metric is divergence free.
 This shows how we recover the polarization conditions on the whole spacetime, since our choice of initial data will be such that they hold initially (see Corollary \ref{coro ID}).

-\saut Therefore, we are able to obtain both the transport equations and the polarization conditions for all the waves in $g$, proving that the latter is a solution of \eqref{EVE}.
-It remains to explain how we solve the hierarchy of equations and the challenges its resolution pose from an analytical point of view.